 - When possible, the student should take some part of the summer (or, alternatively, winter) vacation for research on the topic after it has been approved.

-- If the advisor approves the final version of the thesis, it should be submitted to MAC for approval by week 13 of the semester in 390.
+- If the advisor approves the final version of the thesis, it should be submitted to MAC for approval by week 12 of the semester in PHIL 390.

-- MAC will give the final decision on whether the thesis is approved as soon as possible but no later than week 14 of the semester in 390.
+- MAC will give the final decision on whether the thesis is approved as soon as possible, but no later than week 14 of the fall semester.

-- If MAC approves the thesis a defense will be scheduled typically in week 15.
-Under ideal circumstances, the student, the advisor, and the members of MAC would be present.
+- If MAC approves the thesis, a defense will be scheduled at which—at least under ideal circumstances—the student, the advisor, and the members of MAC would be present.